dharrison4/jql/README.md

  text ~ "printer" AND text ~ "konica" text ~ "printer konica"                      #no difference!
  ```

+### Specific keywords

+You can search for specific and non-specific (fuzz) text.
+To continue on from the Konica Printer example above:

+> Any tickets that have the words 'konica printer', together, specifically in this order.
+> ```
+> text ~ "\"konica printer\""
+> ```

+the `\` is not an error in GitHub formatting, it is literally what I have to use in a JQL search to include quotations for a string. `text ~ kinda search terms here` vs `text ~ "these exact search terms here"`

  ## All tickets that I have, unfinished
  ```